morphykuffour/dots/README.md

 # dotfiles
-Arch Linux installation with Luke Smith's dwm fork as the windows manger and Luke Smith's st fork as a terminal
+Arch Linux installation with dwm as the windows manger and Luke Smith's st fork as a terminal

 " include in nvim